- Isamu Noguchi

 The other concept was a modular design conceived for industrial manufacture—to be produced “cheaply by the million” according to Noguchi.
 It consisted of arrays of standing bullet-shaped projections, to be produced in glass or metal, that could be set into other ashtrays as an accessory, and around which Noguchi designed two complete ashtrays, each with a slightly different scheme for facilitating easy cleaning.
 Noguchi referred to this version—which he viewed as the result of invention rather than craft—as “an American expression of the machine age.”
 He told Mix that “an artist who doesn’t take advantage” of America’s “facilities for machine manufacture…is just a fool!”
 It turned out, however, that the ashtray design was too complex for existing industrial techniques.
 Neither of the ashtray designs went into production.

-The exhibition includes patent applications for Noguchi’s second concept, replicas of the designs contained within them, letters between Noguchi and his close friend R. Buckminster Fuller relating to the concept, recently produced exhibition copies of Noguchi’s (inextant) ashtray prototypes, and the original typescript of Mix’s article and two mockup layouts.
+The exhibition includes patent applications for Noguchi’s second concept, replicas of the designs contained within them, letters between Noguchi and R. Buckminster Fuller relating to the concept, recently produced exhibition copies of Noguchi’s (inextant) ashtray prototypes, and the original typescript of Mix’s article and two mockup layouts.
+It also addresses the question of the controversial “Bonniers bowls.”
+Read more in the Exhibition Brochure.